Skip to main content

 • Sesame and other whole grains.
 Like oats and oat bran, sesame and other whole grains can help reduce your risk of heart disease, primarily through the soluble fiber they provide

-• Beans, lentils, chickpeas, avocado, and peas are especially rich in soluble fiber.
+• Beans, spinach, lentils, chickpeas, avocado, and peas are especially rich in soluble fiber.
 They also take a while for your body to digest, which means you feel fuller longer after eating a meal

 • Nuts like almonds, walnuts, peanuts, and other nuts are good for your heart.
 Eating 2 ounces of nuts a day can lower your bad cholesterol because they contain fiber and omega-3s